thanks for stopping by

 Connect Wants to Serve You

 We are working diligently to provide daytime hours, as all of our above resources would benefit from them.
-From accepting donations to providing childcare, we want to be available.
+From accepting donations to providing childcare, or putting together starter kits, we want to be available.

 Your support is important to our work at Connect Child & Family Solutions.
 There are several ways you can contribute toward our causes, and every little bit that you commit goes a long way in helping us fulfill our mission.
 Learn more about how you can get involved and take advantage of the opportunity to do some good.